 What are the Documents required for obtaining ISI Certification?

 The documents required for obtaining an ISI Certification are listed below:

-- A copy of the Certification of Registrations;
+- A copy of the Certification of Registration;

-- A copy of the Test Report by a BSI (Bureau Standards of India) authorized internal laboratory;
+- A copy of the test report by a BIS authorised internal laboratory;

 - Details of all the equipment used for testing;